Periodic table of elements: How it works and who created it

 Dmitri Mendeleev, a Russian chemist and inventor, is considered the "father" of the periodic table, according to the Royal Society of Chemistry.
 In the 1860s, Mendeleev was a popular lecturer at a university in St. Petersburg, Russia.
 At the time, no modern organic chemistry textbooks in the Russian language existed, so Mendeleev decided to write one.
 As he was working on that book, titled "Principles of Chemistry" (two volumes, 1868–1870), he simultaneously tackled the problem of the disordered elements, according to Khan Academy.

-Just two strategies existed at the time to categorize these elements: separating them into metals and nonmetals or grouping them by an element's number of valence electrons (or those electrons in the outermost shell).
+Just two strategies existed at the time to categorize these elements: separating them into metals and nonmetals or grouping them by an element's number of valence electrons (the electrons in the outermost shell).
 The first section of Mendeleev's book dealt with just eight of the known elements — carbon, hydrogen, oxygen, nitrogen, chlorine, fluorine, bromine and iodine — and those two strategies worked for those particular elements, according to Michael D. Gordin in his book "A Well-Ordered Thing: Dmitrii Mendeleev and the Shadow of the Periodic Table" (Princeton University Press, Revised Edition 2018).
 But they weren't enough to usefully sort the 55 additional chemical elements known at the time.

 Gordin continued, "There are two basic ways that Mendeleev could have moved from a recognition of the importance of atomic weight as a good classifying tool to a draft of a periodic system: either he wrote out the elements in order of atomic weight in rows and noticed periodic repetition or he assembled several 'natural groups' of elements, like the halogens and the alkali metals, and noticed a pattern of increasing weight."
-Turns out, the only known statement from Mendeleev that was related to his method came in April 1869; he wrote that he "gathered the bodies with the lowest atomic weights and placed them by order of their increase in atomic weight," according to Gordin's book.
+The only known statement from Mendeleev that was related to his method came in April 1869; he wrote that he "gathered the bodies with the lowest atomic weights and placed them by order of their increase in atomic weight," according to Gordin's book.

 Whatever his thought process, Mendeleev ultimately arranged the elements according to both atomic weight and valence electrons.
 Not only did he leave space for elements not yet discovered, but he predicted the properties of five of these elements and their compounds.
 In March 1869, he presented the findings to the Russian Chemical Society.
 Later that year, his new periodic system was published as an abstract in the German chemistry periodical Zeitschrift fϋr Chemie (Journal of Chemistry), according to the University of California, San Diego.